Therapeutic Use Exemption (TUE)

 If an athlete or their doctor has a question regarding the status of a substance, they should check the substance on the GlobalDRO website, or call +61 2 6222 4283.

 - The prohibited substance or method is needed to treat a diagnosed medical condition supported by relevant clinical evidence.

-- The therapeutic use of the substance or method is highly unlikely to produce any additional enhancement of performance beyond what might be anticipated by a return to the athlete’s normal state of health following the treatment of the medical condition.
+- The therapeutic use of the prohibited substance or method will not, on the balance of probabilities, produce any additional enhancement of performance beyond what might be anticipated by a return to the athlete’s normal state of health following the treatment of the medical condition.

 - The necessity for the use of the prohibited substance or method is not a consequence of the prior use (without a TUE) of a substance or method prohibited at the time of such use.

 A Therapeutic Use Exemption may protect athletes from receiving a sanction if a prohibited substance is found in their sample or advised by Sport Integrity Australia that they can (should) apply as a result of an investigation.